 In all of world history, there has never been a civilization like that of China’s.

 This might sound an obvious thing to say – all civilizations are unique.
 But its combination of longevity, continuity, sophistication and impact on the rest of the world, places Chinese civilization in a league of its own.

 The one that arose in the Ganges Valley in the middle of the first millennium, although it may have had some influences from its Indus Valley predecessor, was really a quite different civilization.
 By then, China’s was already a thousand years old.

-The most striking contrast between China’ civilization and Western civilization in particular is the former’s continuity.
+The most striking contrast between China’s civilization and that of the West in particular is the former’s continuity.
 Institutions and cultural practices which can be traced back to ancient times – bureaucracy, Confucianism, ancestor worship and so on – had an unbroken history right up to the early 20th century China.

 It is tempting to think of this as showing a lack of dynamism and creativity.
 Anyone who is familiar with Chinese art will have no truck with the idea that there has been a deficit in creativity in China over the centuries, and those who know its history will appreciate the dynamism it has displayed.
 During the revolutionary transition in Chinese society and economy from late Tang through Song times, China was almost certainly the most dynamic place on earth.

 In terms of sophistication, no civilization has produced so much literature, and within that, so much good literature, as China has.